Rigidity of the Delaunay triangulations of the plane: Preparations for the Proof of the main theorem

-Discrete harmonic functions are closely related to the theory of electrical networks.
+The Liouville property for discrete harmonic functions is closely related to the recurrence property of electrical networks.
 Let $G_{\mu}=(V,E,\mu)$ be a weighted graph, i.e. a graph $G=(V,E)$ with a function $\mu:E\rightarrow [0,\infty)$.
 A weighted graph $G_{\mu}$ could be viewed as an electrical network, where $\mu_{ij}$ denotes the conductance of the edge $ij$.
 Consider a function $u:V\rightarrow\mathbb{R}$, which denotes the electric potentials at the vertices.
 Then $u$ is harmonic at $i$ if and only if the outward electric flux at $i$ is $0$.
 The theory of electrical networks is closely related to discrete extremal length, originally introduced by Duffin \cite{duffin1962extremal}.
-Here we briefly review the theory of discrete extremal length, adapted to our setting.
+Here we briefly review the theory of discrete extremal length.
 All the definitions and properties here are well-known and one may read \cite{he1999rigidity} for references.